 “Whoever intends doing Qurbani should avoid clipping his nails or cutting his hair for the first ten days of Dhul Hijjah.”
 [Sunan an-Nisa’i 4362]

 This is mustahabb (recommended) and not wajib for the one who will be giving Qurbani; so if someone does clip his or her nails or cuts their hair there will not be any wrongdoing and the Qurbani will still be valid.
 After the Qurbani has been given one may clip nails and cut hair.

 It is mustahabb though not wajib (necessary) to split one’s Qurbani into three parts and give one third to the poor as Sadaqa (charity), one third to your relatives and one third for yourself and family.
 If one has a lot of children and a large family then all the meat can be kept for oneself and if one wishes it can give all be given as Sadaqa (charity).

-In the UK, 1st Dhul Hijjah is expected to be on Monday 13th August so those intending to give Qurbani ought to clip nails and cut hair before sunset on Sunday 12th August.
-[These dates were for 2018].
+In the UK, 1st Dhul Hijjah is expected to be on Monday 12th July so those intending to give Qurbani ought to clip nails and cut hair before sunset on Monday 12th July.
+[These dates are for 2021].